The Best Super Bowl 2022 Commercials

 By joining TV Guide, you agree to our Terms of Use and acknowledge the data practices in our Privacy Policy.

-Super Bowl 2022 has come and gone, and TV Guide had everything you need to know about the big game, the halftime show, and the Puppy Bowl, but if you are one of those people that loves the tradition of fancy Super Bowl commercials, you've arrived at the right place.
-The Super Bowl is the most-watched singular television event in America, which means that companies go above and beyond to show off and show out for spots during the big game.
-With a 30-second spot costing in the millions of dollars, there's a lot of time and energy put into advertising your product in between quarters and time-outs.
+The Super Bowl is advertising's biggest night of the year, but if you missed the commercials — or just want to watch them again — you've come to the right place.
+In addition to compiling everything you need to know about the big game, the halftime show, and the Puppy Bowl, TV Guide has rounded up the best 2022 Super Bowl commercials.
+This year's lineup was as star-studded as always, featuring big-name talent like Zendaya, Megan Thee Stallion, Scarlett Johansson, Dolly Parton, and more.
+From absurd comedy to a moving Budweiser spot directed by Marvel's Eternals' Chloe Zhao, this year's Super Bowl ads ran the gamut.

-This year's spectacular lineup of commercials was no exception when it comes to big-name talent with Zendaya, Megan Thee Stallion, Scarlett Johansson, and more appearing in ads for the NFL Championship Game.
-Some commercials go for the funny, while others, like Budweiser's new spot directed by Marvel's Eternals' Chloe Zhao, pull at your heartstrings.
-Here are the best and most notable spots that aired during the game.
+The Super Bowl is the most-watched singular television event in America, which means companies go above and beyond to show off and show out for spots during the big game.
+Here are the best and most notable commercials that aired during Super Bowl LVI.

-Zendaya hits the beach for Squarespace's Super Bowl spot in which she plays Sally, who sells seashells by the seashore.
+Zendaya hits the beach for Squarespace's Super Bowl spot, in which she plays Sally, who sells seashells by the seashore.
 When business hits a lull, the entrepreneur turns to Squarespace and manages to turn her little ocean hutch into the hippest spot in town.
-Bonus: Outkast rapper Andre 3000 makes a guest appearance as the narrator of Sally's story, too.
+Bonus: Outkast rapper Andre 3000 makes a guest appearance as the narrator of Sally's story.

-Willie Nelson thinks Skechers feel so good the man had to try and outlaw them, but it turns out everyone can wear Skechers wherever they want.
+Willie Nelson thinks Skechers feel so good The Man had to try to outlaw them, but it turns out everyone can wear Skechers wherever they want.

-While you can't see Megan Thee Stallion and Charlie Puth in the full Flamin' Hot Cheetos and Doritos ad, they have been teeing it up for weeks, and you do finally get to see what all those animal clues were about.
-We give this extra points for the inclusion of Salt-n-Pepa's "Push It," which remains a forever banger.
+While you can't see Megan Thee Stallion and Charlie Puth in this Flamin' Hot Cheetos and Doritos ad, they have been teeing it up for weeks, and the full commercial reveals what all those animal clues were about.
+We give this one extra points for the inclusion of Salt-n-Pepa's "Push It," which remains forever a banger.

 It was a good dose of '90s nostalgia when Jim Carrey showed up in a Verizon Super Bowl commercial as his famous character fromThe Cable Guy.

-Demi Moore and Mila Kunis prove they aren't afraid of a good joke in this AT&T ad which pokes fun at their shared romantic connection to Ashton Kutcher.
-While both women lose out on their high school alumni award to Anna Gomez (who 9-1-1 Lone Star fans will recognize as emergency operator Bree (Nina Concepcion)), it's hilarious to see them team up like this.
+Demi Moore and Mila Kunis prove they aren't afraid of a good joke in this AT&T ad that pokes fun at their shared romantic connection to Ashton Kutcher.
+While both women lose out on their high school alumni award to a classmate (whom 9-1-1: Lone Star fans will recognize as emergency operator Bree [Nina Concepción]), it's hilarious to see them team up like this.

 It's bowling night for sports legends everywhere in the MIchelob Ultra Super Bowl ad featuring Peyton Manning and Serena Williams.